rfhb/emamds/en/documents/product-information/aybintio-epar-product-information_en.md

 The pharmacokinetics of bevacizumab were evaluated in 152 children, adolescents and young adults (7 months to 21 years, 5.9 to 125 kg) across 4 clinical studies using a population pharmacokinetic model.
 The pharmacokinetic results show that the clearance and volume of distribution of bevacizumab were comparable between paediatric and young adult patients when normalised by body weight, with exposure trending lower as body weight decreased.
 Age was not associated with the pharmacokinetics of bevacizumab when body weight was taken into account.

-The pharmacokinetics of bevacizumab was well characterised by the paediatric population PK model for 70 patients in Study BO20924 (1.4 to 17.6 years; 11.6 to 77.5 kg) and 59 patients in Study BO25041 (1 to 17 years; 11.2 to 82.3 kg).
+The pharmacokinetics of bevacizumab was well characterized by the paediatric population PK model for 70 patients in Study BO20924 (1.4 to 17.6 years; 11.6 to 77.5 kg) and 59 patients in Study BO25041 (1 to 17 years; 11.2 to 82.3 kg).
 In Study BO20924, bevacizumab exposure was generally lower compared to a typical adult patient at the same dose.
 In Study BO25041, bevacizumab exposure was similar compared to a typical adult at the same dose.
 In both studies, bevacizumab exposure trended lower as body weight decreased.

 ## 5.3 Preclinical safety data

-In studies of up to 26 weeks duration in cynomolgus monkeys, physeal dysplasia was observed in young animals with open growth plates, at bevacizumab average serum concentrations below the
+In studies of up to 26 weeks duration in cynomolgus monkeys, physeal dysplasia was observed in young animals with open growth plates, at bevacizumab average serum concentrations below the expected human therapeutic average serum concentrations.

-<div style=\"page-break-after: always\"></div>

-expected human therapeutic average serum concentrations.
 In rabbits, bevacizumab was shown to inhibit wound healing at doses below the proposed clinical dose.
 Effects on wound healing were shown to be fully reversible.

+<div style=\"page-break-after: always\"></div>

 Studies to evaluate the mutagenic and carcinogenic potential of bevacizumab have not been performed.